MainulDip/LinuxEveryday/LinuxServer/README.md

 To force kernel what module to load and what not, rather than relying auto feature, edit `/etc/modules` file for force loading and `/etc/modprobe.d/blacklist.conf` for force blacklisting can be used

-* use modprobe instate of insmod command for tweaking/troubleshoot kernel modules
+* use modprobe instead of insmod command for tweaking/troubleshoot kernel modules

 ### Kernel Panic:
 Can happen because of faulty hardware or software.